 In this post, we have put together 3 very interesting Spanish cheeses that each have something unique and special about them, in addition to being absolutely delicious.

 There is a cheese for everyone here, as we highlight the most famous cheese of Spain, Manchego, alongside the lesser well known Mahón from Menorca and Torta del Casar from Extremadura.
-Each unique, we hope that you enjoy discovering these cheeses through this article, and that you become inspired you to try one at home, perhaps paired with a glass of Spanish wine.
-Some of these cheeses are tasted during our food tours in different regions of Spain.
+Each unique, we hope that you enjoy discovering these cheeses through this article and that you become inspired to try one at home, perhaps paired with a glass of Spanish wine.
+Some of these cheeses are tasted during a tapas tour in Spain.